-Here are 10 Mouseketeers that made it big:
+Here are 12 Mouseketeers who made it big:

-Ever since then, Aguilera's list of accolades keeps expanding.
-She sold more than 75 million records worldwide and has been a five-time Grammy award winner.
+Ever since then, Aguilera's list of accolades has kept expanding.
+She sold over 75 million records worldwide and has been a five-time Grammy Award winner.
 Aside from singing, Aguilera also appeared in the 2010 Hollywood film Burlesque.

-Britney Spears also had her humble beginnings as a Mouseketeer in The All-New Mickey Mouse Club.
-She was 12 years old when she joined in 1993 and performed alongside other now-famous MMC alumni Timberlake, Aguilera, Chasez, Gosling, and Russell.
+Britney Spears also had humble beginnings as a Mouseketeer in The All-New Mickey Mouse Club.
+She was 12 years old when she joined in 1993 and performed alongside other now-famous MMC alumni, Timberlake, Aguilera, Chasez, Gosling, and Russell.

 Spears disappeared from the public eye when the show was no longer on air.
 By the time she was 15, Jive Records, a New York record label company, signed her.
 A year later, she debuted the hit single “Baby One More Time,” which landed in the top spot on Billboard's Top 100.
 The Recording Industry Association of America (RIAA) certified Spears' debut album as a 14X certified diamond!
 To date, Spears released nine studio albums.

 Keri Russell joined the third reboot of the MMC when she was just 15 years old.
 She was a Mouseketeer from seasons four to six (1991-1994).
 While on the show, Russell appeared in the Disney film Honey, I Blew Up the Kid.
 If you are a Boy Meets World fan, you might have spotted Russell.